top of page

 Why Make Solid Dish Soap?

-✅ Budget-friendly: One bar lasts a long time.
+• Budget-friendly: One bar lasts a long time, saving you money.

-✅ Aesthetic & functional: Looks beautiful on your kitchen counter and works just as hard as liquid soap.
+• Aesthetic & functional: It looks beautiful on your kitchen counter and works just as hard as liquid soap.

 Want more cold process soap recipes like this one?

-Sign up for the Soap Academy newsletter and never miss a new tutorial, recipe, or workshop update!
+Sign up for the Soap Academy newsletter to never miss a new tutorial, recipe, or workshop update!

 Comments